Aspirisha/GeoMushroom/README.md

 1. Copy text from get_token.txt into your browser address bar.
 2. Press enter.
 Vk token will be generated and displayed in the address bar.
 Copy it to clipboard.
 3. Paste token into file tokens.txt
-4. Run from command line: `python main.py`.
-This will start vk groups traversal aimed to find geotagged photos of mushrooms.
+4. Run from command line: `twistd -ny server.py`.
+This will start scrapper server.
-5. When you are bored, press ctrl+c.
-Anyway, after previous command finished execution, you can watch the results by calling `python visualizer.py`.
-This will generate html file **output/mushrooms_heatmap.html**  with google map mushrooms heatmap based on retrieved geotags.
-6. Go and gather mushrooms.
+5. Open geomushroom.html which lies in the root directory.
+This is the user interface to control scrapper.
+Controls are placed in the top right corner.
+You can set region of interest (ROI) by moving the red polygon on the map.
+When scrapping, server will interactively populate map with gathered data by drawing heatmap and putting markers with detected photos at geolocations with mushrooms.

+Gathered data is cached so that you won't need to rerun scrapping every time.

 P.S. detected mushrooms can be poisonous.
 Use at your own risk.